ArduPilot/ardupilot_wiki/copter/source/docs/sprayer.rst

 Crop Sprayer
 ============

-Copter 3.4 (and higher) include support for a crop sprayer.
+Copter includes support for a crop sprayer.
 This feature allows a autopilot connected to a PWM operated pump and (optionally) spinner to control the rate of flow of liquid fertilizer based on the vehicle speed.

 ..  youtube:: O8ZnxkXMv6A
     :width: 100%